nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

 * **Documentation:**
     * User Guide:
-        * Wrote to specify that add comamnd will take the latter if mutliple similar parameters is given.
+        * Wrote to specify that add command will take the latter if multiple similar parameters is given.
         * Wrote and provided the screenshots of salary asc/desc command.
     * Developer Guide (TO BE ADDED):
         * Wrote the implementation of SalaryCommand.